October 8, 2022

 Next post

-Guitar Amps and Epistemological Failure Despite being guitar amp philistine, this video by musician Jim Lill riveted me.
+Guitar Amps and Epistemological Failure Despite being a guitar amp philistine, this video by musician Jim Lill riveted me.
 Stiff, crisp, sweet, juicy, saggy, flabby, compressed, tight,